Government Mortgage Schemes

 Lifetime Individual Savings Account (LISA)

 This is a savings plan rather than an actual mortgage scheme.
-It’s specifically designed to help people who either want to save a deposit to buy their first home or for someone saving for their retirement.
+It’s specifically designed to help people who want to save a deposit to buy their first home or for those who are saving for retirement.

-You can save up to £4,000 per year into a ‘LISA’ and the government will add an extra 25% on top of the amount you save.
+You can save up to £4,000 per year into a ‘LISA’, and the government will add 25% to your savings.
 So, the maximum government contribution would be £1,000 per tax year.

 Who is eligible?